什么是自闭症?

 Just like there are some common strengths associated with the autism spectrum, there are a range of some common challenges that people on the autism spectrum may face.
 Some of these challenges can include:

-- communicating wants, needs and desires;
+- communicating wants, and needs;

 - social interaction and interpreting other people’s behaviour or feeling that others do not understand their behaviours;